Novices : Program Description

 - Must be comfortable performing moderate intensity to strenuous exercise for up to 30 minutes

 Due to limited space, you must sign up for classes in advance.
-Please fill out the Pre-Registration Survey.
-Once you complete the online survey, a NYO representative will contact you shortly.
-You will soon receive monthly announcements on session availability and instructions on how you can sign up for those sessions.
+Please sign up on our Meetup site to reserve a time.
 Due to the popularity of the program, registration is filled on a first-come-first-serve basis.
 You may not sign up more than two people (including yourself) at a time.

-An e-mail will be sent to you either confirming your seat in a session or if you are placed on a waiting list.
-If you are unable to make your session, please contact us as soon as possible so we can plan accordingly.
+The Meetup site will show your confirmed your seat in a session or if you are placed on a waiting list.
+If you are unable to make your session, please adjust your RSVP on the status on the Meetup site as soon as possible so people on the waiting list can plan accordingly.
 Each member of a crew is important and one missing person could mean the rest of the crew may not be able to go out.

 Each session is limited to 6 novices which are then divided into 2 groups of 3 novices per canoe.
 For safety reasons, we couple an experienced paddler with a novice paddler.